janhq/jan/docs/docs/guides/05-using-server/01-start-server.md

 ## Open Local API Server View

-Navigate by clicking the `Local API Server` icon on the left side of your screen, as shown in the image below.
+Navigate to the Local API Server view by clicking the corresponding icon on the left side of the screen.

 <br></br>